'Silence' — Technical Schematic and Field Reference

 • Arcturus Defense Solutions Electromagnetic DMR AEDM-3 'Gauss'

-• Echo Boateng
+• Dharmesh Boateng

 • The Pure Hand